Engineering Precise and Robust Effective Hamiltonians: Discussion and outlook

-While controllability tests determine whether a target is reachable, the time and quality of a resulting sequence depend on the choice of optimizer and partitioning.
-Although generalized simulated annealing \cite{tsallis1996generalized} was used for the examples here, the method can be combined with various numerical optimization algorithms, such as Nelder-Mead \cite{nelder1965simplex, lagarias1998convergence}, nonlinear conjugate gradient \cite{hager2005new}, Powell’s method \cite{powell1964efficient}, particle swarm \cite{kennedy1995particle}, sequential convex programming \cite{kosut2013robust}, reinforcement learning \cite{sutton1998reinforcement}, or differential evolution \cite{storn1997differential}.
-In general, global optimality is not achieved, and the optimizer will converge to a local solution.
+While controllability characterization determines whether a target is reachable, the time and quality of a resulting sequence can depend on the choice of optimizer and partitioning.
+Although generalized simulated annealing \cite{tsallis1996generalized} was employed in the examples for its ability to escape local minima, the focus of this work is not on the specific choice of optimizer.
+The cost functions in Eqs.~\eqref{totobj} and~\eqref{subobj} are compatible with a wide range of numerical optimization algorithms, such as Nelder-Mead \cite{nelder1965simplex, lagarias1998convergence}, nonlinear conjugate gradient \cite{hager2005new}, Powell’s method \cite{powell1964efficient}, particle swarm \cite{kennedy1995particle}, sequential convex programming \cite{kosut2013robust}, reinforcement learning \cite{sutton1998reinforcement}, or differential evolution \cite{storn1997differential}.
+These algorithms are readily available in standard numerical libraries, such as those implemented in Python \cite{virtanen2020scipy,harris2020array,paszke2019pytorch}.

-If a sequence is hard to find, the partitioning of the total Hamiltonian can be adjusted.
-A practical strategy is to allow the optimizer to adaptively modify the partitioning using auxiliary parameters that control the weight of terms in \( H_\text{pri} \) and \( H_\text{pert} \), provided controllability is preserved.
-This can lead to shorter and more easily discovered sequences.

-The algorithm supports optimization for the largest possible scaling factor, which is key to achieving high efficiency.
+The control workflow (Sec. \ref{secflow}) supports optimization for the largest possible scaling factor, which is key to achieving high efficiency.
 When designing a sequence for nonzero $\bar H^{(0)}$, achieving large scaling factors is typically more important than accounting for higher-order corrections.
 This is due to two reasons: first, higher-order terms typically scale as $O((\|H_\text{pert}\|/\omega_\text{mod})^n)$ so when the strength of the modulation $\omega_\text{mod}$ is larger than $\|H_\text{pert}\|$, $\bar H^{(0)}$ dominates higher-order terms; and second, higher-order terms are modulated by $\bar H^{(0)}$ due to a second averaging effect \cite{haeberlen2012high,cory1990multiple}.
 Take $\bar H^{(1)}$ as an example,

 In the interaction frame of $s\bar H^{(0)}$, $\bar H^{(1)}$ becomes $e^{i s\bar H^{(0)}T_\text{seq}}\bar H^{(1)}e^{-i s\bar H^{(0)}T_\text{seq}}$.
 If $[\bar H^{(0)},\bar H^{(1)}]\ne0$, $\bar H^{(1)}$ is modulated by $s\bar H^{(0)}$ and its average scales as $1/s$ over repeated applications of the sequence.
 However, when $s$ is small or $[\bar H^{(0)},\bar H^{(1)}]=0$, it is still important to account for $\bar H^{(1)}$ and higher-order terms.